 With a tremendous amount of data available today, the job of a data scientist is considered one of the sexiest ones.

 Data Science Life Cycle

-A data science project comprises of the following steps:
+Every data science project comprises the following steps:

 - Foibles that exist in the data acquisition process,

 - Models they could apply to produce results.

 Further, they load the refined and transformed data into any one of the data science tools .

 This step defines a project’s core activity.
 It requires writing, running, and refining the programs to analyze and derive meaningful business insights from the data.